-The calculation of diluted loss per share is the same as basic loss per share for the years ended 31 March 2020 and 2019 as there were no dilutive potential ordinary shares during that years.
+The calculation of diluted loss per share is the same as basic loss per share for the years ended 31 March 2021 and 2020 as there were no dilutive potential ordinary shares during these years.

 11. PROPERTY, PLANT AND EQUIPMENT